 As the Northern Hemisphere enters its fourth Winter or second Summer, let’s talk about Chicago’s weather from a local photographer’s perspective.
 Don’t worry, I’m not a meteorologist and there won’t be any technical terminology…only what it’s like to live and photograph here.
 I’ve also added some “pro tips” better described as my learned experiences and observations, so you may want to bookmark this page.

 Chicago is the third largest city in the United States, nestled in the Midwest and bumped up against Lake Michigan to our East.
 We tend to ride on the weather current that ribbons from Vancouver to Calgary to Minneapolis, MN to Chicago.
 This is significant because, as it shifts North or South of us, we either miss or take a direct hit on whatever weather it carries.
-Alternately, Chicago experiences the wild ride that is living next to a large body of water to our East and, depending on the wind direction, can increase humidity in the air and/or wind that carries either an icy chill or a bit of relief from the heat.
+Alternately, Chicago experiences the wild ride that is living next to a large body of water to our East and, depending on the wind direction, can increase humidity and/or wind that carries either an icy chill or a bit of relief from the heat.
 Still with me?

 Here is why all of that matters to a photographer: